Creating an AI-powered

 CSS Animations

-We were moving really quickly and I wanted a loading state that felt unique whilst still being delivered within the deadline with me as the only designer on the project, so I reached out for an open source loader, building on top of this to try create a visual system for the loading states
+We were moving quickly, and I wanted a loading state that felt unique but was still feasible to ship on deadline, with me as the only designer on the project.
+I started from an open‑source loader and built on top of it to create a small visual system for the loading states.

 The Loader